Blog

 The improvements in lubrication, bearing manufacturing, materials caused sleeve and or journal bearings to give way to the much improved ball and roller bearing in many applications.

-To summarize: a bushing is a bearing, but a bearing is not always a bushing.
+A bushing is a bearing, but a bearing is not always a bushing.
 Bearings are anti-friction by their very nature and bushings are not.
 Bushing overcomes friction or reduces friction with lubrication and bearings overcome friction with a rolling element and lubrication.

 Go to www.pibsales.com to see the array of both friction and anti-friction bearings and bushings.